-The U.S. Supreme Court has stated, "certain pretrial events . . . may so prejudice the outcome of the defendant's prosecution that, as a practical matter, the defendant must be represented at these events to enjoy genuinely effective assistance at trial."
-The bail hearing at first appearances in Orleans Parish Magistrate Court represents one of these critical pretrial events where the defendant must be represented.
+The U.S. Supreme Court has stated, "certain pretrial events . . . may so prejudice the outcome of the defendant's prosecution that, as a practical matter, the defendant must be represented at these events to enjoy genuinely effective assistance at trial."^{cclv} The bail hearing at first appearances in Orleans Parish Magistrate Court represents one of these critical pretrial events where the defendant must be represented.

 How can the court remedy this constitutional rights deprivation?
 There is a simple solution, in fact it is a solution employed by all four commissioners in Orleans Parish Magistrate Court.
-To preserve a defendant's right to counsel and not force a defendant to stand in front of the court without an attorney during bail argument, the Orleans Public Defenders have offered to represent all defendants who are without an attorney in court, for first appearances only.
-Celvi Although the Orleans Public Defenders have offered to represent these defendants for first appearances only (after which the defendant would be required to hire a private attorney), Magistrate Judge Cantrell has chosen to not permit this process in his court.
-Celvii CWN has personally observed Magistrate determine bail while a present, stating that he has all determine bail and does not attorney on the matter.
-When (OPD) have represented reduction in their bond successful in reducing the of bond review cases during the first half of 2017. cclviii If some judges honor the right to counsel, while other judges do not, this makes for an uneven, haphazard type of justice, where constitutional rights are afforded depending on the judge in front of whom the defendant appears.
+To preserve a defendant's right to counsel and not force a defendant to stand in front of the court without an attorney during bail argument, the Orleans Public Defenders have offered to represent all defendants who are without an attorney in court, for first appearances only.^{cclvi} Although the Orleans Public Defenders have offered to represent these defendants for first appearances only (after which the defendant would be required to hire a private attorney), Magistrate Judge Cantrell has chosen to not permit this process in his court.^{cclvii} CWN has personally observed Magistrate the first half of 2017.^{cclviii} If some judges honor the right to counsel, while other judges do not, this makes for an uneven, haphazard type of justice, where constitutional rights are afforded depending on the judge in front of whom the defendant appears.